tmastercoding/Guarden-Plant-Disease-Project/README.md

 ### websiteNano

-Contains three python bfiles and a pretrained model
+Contains three python files and a pretrained model

-app-EdgeWithCPU: Processing is done on the edge with the CPU on your jetson nano
+app-EdgeWithCPU: A website is hosted with processing on the edge with the CPU on your jetson nano

-app-EdgeWithGPU: Processing is done on the edge with the GPU on your jetson nano
+app-EdgeWithGPU: A website is hosted with processing on the edge with the GPU on your jetson nano

-app-EdgeWithServer: A website server is also hosted on the nano
+app-EdgeWithServer: An API is hosted on the Nano that links with the app-withNano on your computer.

-### Synthetic plant dataset (folder)

-A sample synthetic dataset that was created from the SyntheticDatasetMaking.ipynb file, containing 10,000 labeled images in YOLO format.
+## Runs
+Runs is a folder containing images of graphs and data of our YOLOv8 training.
+It also contains the yolo weights file called best.pt.

+## How to Host Website:
+1. Run app-EdgeWithServer on the Jetson Nano
+2. Change NANO_API_URL variable to your 'nano IP address'/infer on app-withNano
+3. Run app-withNano on your computer
+4. Host for remote connection (outside of your network) with the command ngrok http 8000 on terminal.